Thell/milp-flow/NOTES.md

 * Player can only unlock things in chains.
   * Cities are unlocked by default.
   * Cities have 1 worker lodging and some storage slots unlocked by default.
   * Player pays enough points to unlock something  attached to the town.
   * Player pays enough points to unlock something attached to the town or the previously unlocked thing.
-* When a player has unlocked a production node they assign a worker from a town.
+* When a player has unlocked a production node they assign a worker from a connected town.
 * The worker gets materials from the production node and puts them in storage.
 * The town to node distance determines how much a worker gets (value).

 We can think of it in quite a few ways.
 Team Orienteering Problem, Prize Collecting Problem, Multi-Depot Vehicle Routing Problem and so on.
-The problem constraints get difficult to describe as a MILP problem and are timely to calculate when calculated and validated iteratively.

-## Alternative Representation
+## Representation

-If we flip the concept of the node empire on its head and think of the problem as a maximum flow problem I think it might be feasible to obtain maximum value solutions while still following the rules of a Node Empire.
+If we flip the concept of the node empire on its head and think of the problem as a flow problem it becomes feasible to obtain maximum value solutions while still following the rules of a Node Empire.

-By 'flipping' I mean to consider the Node Empire like this...
+By 'flipping' I mean that it would be typical to consider the towns as roots and the worker nodes (plants) as terminals but if the plants are the roots and the towns workers are the terminals it works like this...

-* Source node - with a supply equal to the number of possible empire workers.
-* Supply nodes - nodes representing each production node.
+* _Source_ node.
-* Supply Valued nodes - nodes representing each production node to each town.
+* _Roots_: Plants - nodes representing each production node for each town.
-* Chosen Supply nodes - nodes representing each production node.
-* Unused Supply nodes - representing unassigned production nodes.
-* Network nodes (waypoints) - nodes representing the connection network.
+* _Connections_: Waypoints - nodes representing the connection network.
-* Demand Aggregation nodes (Town Nodes) - nodes that are part of the Network nodes and have arcs leading out of the connection network to Demand Nodes.
+* _Connections_: Towns - part of the connection nodes but with arcs leading out of the connection network to Lodging Nodes.
-* Demand nodes - representing the workers of each town.
+* _Terminals_: Lodging - (the demand) representing the workers of each town.
-* Unused Demand nodes - representing unassigned production nodes.
-* Sink node.
+* _Sink_ node.

 In essence
-1. Production nodes are enabled.
+1. Plant nodes are enabled.
-2. Production node's commodities are assigned to a town or unused.
+2. Plant nodes are assigned to specific towns based on maximizing value.
-3. Production node is enabled in the connection network.
-4. Waypoints are enabled.
+4. Waypoints are enabled connecting the plant to the specific town.
-5. Commodities arrive at network exit nodes (Town nodes).
+5. Commodity arrives at Town node.
 6. A worker collects the commodity.

-I believe that by doing this we can create constraints that will properly model the Node Empire by following the connection rules and maximizing the value.

-Constraints:

-- Supply nodes: Impose a single capatown limit for production nodes.
-- Supply Valued nodes: Impose a single town assignment for the commodities of a production node.
-- Chosen Supply nodes: Impose that the count of enabled production nodes is <= number of town workers for each town and the total number of enabled production nodes + unused nodes == total production node count.
-(For debugging, this ensures our flow is correct up to the entry into the Network Nodes.)
-- Demand Nodes: Impose that the count of enabled Demand Nodes (town workers) == the count of enabled Supply Valued nodes for the supplier (Town) and the total enabled workers from all cities + unused demand == total production node count.
-(For debugging, this ensures our flow is correct up to the Network Nodes exit.)
-- Sink: Impose the sink count == the supply count at source.
+7. Cost is contained to a budget.

 ## A Better Representation

-Instance:
- Budget 𝐵: 𝐵 → ℕ
- Graph 𝑮(𝑉|𝐸)
-with
- vertex costs 𝑐 : 𝑉 → ℕ
- terminals 𝑡 : 𝑡 ∈ 𝑉
- terminal roots 𝑟 : 𝑟₁, …, 𝑟ₙ, 𝑟 ∈ 𝑉
- terminal prizes 𝑝ₜᵣ : 𝑝ₜᵣ₁, …, 𝑝ₜᵣₙ 𝑝 → ℝ⁺
- root group size limits 𝑙ᵣ : 𝑙ᵣ₁, …, 𝑙ᵣₙ, 𝑙 → ℕ
- root group size costs 𝑔ᵣ(𝑥) : {1,2,…,𝑙ᵣ} → ℕ, 𝑥 = |𝑟ₙ|

-Solution:
- Forest 𝐹 ⊆ 𝑉

-Objective:
- Maximize: ∑𝑝ₜᵣ - ∑𝑐ᵥ - ∑𝑔ᵣₙ(𝑥), ∀ (𝑡,𝑟) ∈ 𝐹, ∀ 𝑉 ∈ 𝐹, ∀ 𝑟 ∈ 𝑟₁, …, 𝑟ₙ
-or
- Minimize: ∑𝑝ₜᵣ + ∑𝑐ᵥ + ∑𝑔ᵣₙ(𝑥) ∀ (𝑡,r) ∉ 𝐹, ∀ 𝑉 ∈ 𝐹, ∀ 𝑟 ∈ 𝑟₁, …, 𝑟ₙ
- where: 𝑟 of (𝑡,𝑟) ↦ max(𝑝ₜᵣ₁, …, 𝑝ₜᵣₙ)

-Subject to:
- ∑𝑐ᵥ + ∑𝑔ᵣₙ(𝑥) ≤ 𝐵, ∀ 𝑉 ∈ 𝐹, ∀ 𝑟 ∈ 𝑟₁, …, 𝑟ₙ
- ∣𝐹 ∩ 𝑟ₙ∣ ≤ 𝑙ᵣₙ, ∀ 𝑟 ∈ 𝑟₁, …, 𝑟ₙ
-​
-Inbound and outbound flows ƒ⁻ ƒ⁺ , respectively.  δ⁻  δ⁺

-𝓚

-## Data Prep

-In order to facilitate any representation of a Node Empire we'll need some basic data.

-### Optimized Node Values Per Town

-- Towns that can assign workers: use the keys from distances_tk2pzk.json.
-- Production nodes: use the keys in plantzone_drops.json.
-- Production node drops: plantzone_drops.json is the count of drops per cycle.
-* Production node workload: use default workloads from plantzone_drops.json.
-- Distance: distances_tk2pzk.json is the worker travel distance from each town to each production node.
-- Workers: worker_static.json and skills.json provide the worker stats.
-- Item pricing: market.json is a recent static snapshot of item values.

-To calculate an optimum node value per town each production node needs a value and since each node can potentially supply one or more different commodities the node values must be calculated using the node's item values and the worker stats.
-The optimum worker stats are determined by the combination of stats that yield the highest value for the node from a given town.
+Given an undirected node-weighted graph G transform the graph into a directed edge weighted graph, then solve with

+### Variables:

+• cost ∈ ℕ₀ such that 0 ≤ cost ≤ budget

+for all nodes v ∈ G[V]:
+• xᵥ ∈ {0, 1} (indicates if the node is included in the solution)
+• fᵥ ∈ ℕ₀ such that 0 ≤ fᵥ ≤ ubᵥ (total flow load at the node)

+for all arcs e ∈ G[E], and for all groups g ∈ (source ∩ destination) groups:
+• fₑ,g ∈ {0, 1} if the source type is 𝓢 or plant.
+• fₑ,g ∈ ℕ₀ such that 0 ≤ fₑ,g ≤ ubₑ,g if the source type is not 𝓢 or plant.

+### Objective: Maximize the total prize value:

+• maximize ∑ₚ ∑ₑ vₚ,g * fₑ,g for all groups g

+where:
+vₚ,g is the value associated with group g in plant p fₑ,g represents the binary flow of group g on arc e inbound to plant p

+### Subject to:

+Cost Constraint:

+• cost = ∑ᵥ cᵥxᵥ

+where cᵥ is the cost associated with node v, and xᵥ is the binary decision variable.

+Lodging Exclusivity:

+For each group g:

+• ∑ᵥ xᵥ,g ≤ 1

+where xᵥ is the binary variable indicating if the lodging node is selected, and the sum is over all lodgings in group g.

+Flow Conservation:

+For all nodes v ∈ G[V]:

+• ∑ₑ fₑ⁻,g = ∑ₑ fₑ⁺,g

+where fₑ⁻,g represents the flow variable for group g on inbound arcs e to node v, and fₑ⁺,g represents the flow on outbound arcs e from node v.
+(Includes sink 𝓣 inbound to source 𝓢 outbound.)

+## Future Direction

+Setup problem as a Budgeted Prize Collecting Steiner Forest Problem with dynamic capacity constraints and figure out how to do that while retaining the planar graph.
+I believe this problem can be solved with minimal MIP using preprocessing, approximation and branch and cut for Steiner Problems.

+I just have to learn how...